fmaussion/intro_to_programming/book/week_03/03-Assignment.md

 This function uses python's `input` to ask for the temperature value to convert, and then decides:
 - if the value can be converted to a number and this number is above the parameter `min_value`, return this number
 - if the value cannot be converted to a number or is below the specified limit print a message to the user and ask them to enter a new value.
+- this program never ends until a valid value is entered.

 Examples: